kirinse/keycloak-phone-provider/README.md

 Under 'Clients > $YOUR_CLIENT > Authentication Flow Overrides' or 'Authentication > Bindings'
 Set Direct Grant Flow to 'Direct grant with phone'

-**Everybody phone number( if not exists create user by phone number) get Access token use endpoints:**
+**Everybody phones number( if not exists create user by phone number) get Access token use endpoints:**

 Under Authentication > Flows:
  + Copy the 'Direct Grant' flow to 'Direct grant everybody with phone' flow